HirokiAsano1/HirokiAsano1/README.md

 ###

 <p align="left">I am a student of Systems Analysis and Development, with a technical course in Game Programming.
-Currently, I am learning about back-end application development with Spring Boot.</p>
+Currently, I am learning about back-end application development with Spring Boot and Django </p>

 ###